 Yes.
 And I can prove it to you.

-Can I Still Go to Law School with a Low GPA?
+Can You Get into Law School with a Low GPA?

 Ok, the good news is that even with a low GPA, however that is defined for you and your goals, you can still get into your dream law school.